scbao/pysonic/README.md

 ## Description

-This package is a Python implementation of the **multi-Scale Optimized Neuronal Intramembrane Cavitation** (SONIC) model [1] to compute individual neural responses to acoustic stimuli, as predicted by the *intramembrane cavitation* hypothesis.
+This package is a Python implementation of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model<sup>[1](#ref)</sup>**, a computationally efficient and interpretable model of neuronal intramembrane cavitation.
+It allows to simulate the responses of various neuron types to ultrasonic (and electrical) stimuli.

 This package contains three core model classes:
-- `BilayerSonophore` defines the underlying biomechanical model of intramembrane cavitation.
+- `BilayerSonophore` defines the underlying **biomechanical model of intramembrane cavitation**.
-- `PointNeuron` defines an abstract generic interface to *Hodgkin-Huxley* point-neuron models.
+- `PointNeuron` defines an abstract generic interface to **conductance-based point-neuron models**.
 It is inherited by classes defining the different neuron types with specific membrane dynamics.
-- `NeuronalBilayerSonophore` defines the full electromechanical model for a particular neuron type.
-To do so, it inherits from `BilayerSonophore` and receives a specific `PointNeuron` child instance at initialization.
+- `NeuronalBilayerSonophore` defines the **full electromechanical model for any given neuron type**.
+To do so, it inherits from `BilayerSonophore` and receives a specific `PointNeuron` object at initialization.

-These three classes contain a `simulate` method to simulate the underlying model's behavior for a given set of stimulation and pyhsiological parameters.
+All three classes contain a `simulate` method to simulate the underlying model's behavior for a given set of stimulation and physiological parameters.
 The `NeuronalBilayerSonophore.simulate` method contains an additional `method` argument defining whether to perform a detailed (`full`), coarse-grained (`sonic`) or hybrid (`hybrid`) integration of the differential system.

 Numerical integration routines are implemented outside the models, in separate `Simulator` classes.